Canada: Private Antitrust Litigation

 In practice, many private antitrust actions in Canada arise out of international conspiracies that are initially investigated, prosecuted and litigated in other countries, particularly the US.
 As long as the conspiracy has a ‘real and substantial connection’ to Canada, in that the conspiracy, even if formed elsewhere, caused losses that were sustained in Canada, Canadian courts will have jurisdiction over related civil actions.5 Canadian plaintiffs typically attempt to benefit from prior or parallel actions in other countries, particularly from the evidence presented at such actions.

-Some of the most recent developments in Canadian antitrust class actions include the commencement in early 2013 of a number of class actions in Ontario against a variety of predominantly foreign auto-parts manufacturers.
-The cases relate to numerous alleged cospiracies to fix the prices of auto-parts in North America and worldwide.
+Some of the most recent developments in Canadian antitrust class actions include the commencement in early 2013 and 2014 of a number of class actions in Ontario against a variety of predominantly foreign auto-parts manufacturers.
+The cases relate to numerous alleged conspiracies to fix the prices of auto-parts in North America and worldwide.
 The plaintiffs have indicated that they may seek to have certain elements of the cases heard together, including certification motions.
 This could set a precedent which eases the prosecution of price-fixing class actions in Ontario.
-The Ontario Superior Court of Justice will likely rule on this request in late 2013.
+The Ontario Superior Court of Justice will likely rule on this request in 2015.